guillermosnipeml/html-style-guide/README.md

 ## Overview

-The main goal of this style guide is provide comprehensive guidelines to write valid, robust, and semantic html.
+The main goal of this style guide is to provide comprehensive guidelines to write valid, robust, and semantic html.

-> "Comment"

 ## Index